People may have chronic medical conditions, along with substance abuse.

 Inpatient rehab occurs when the person is placed in a hospital or clinic where they have access to medical care 24 hours a day.
 The person is supervised by medical personnel and other treatment providers, and any medical conditions can be immediately addressed in the facility.

-Inpatient rehab units are often used for individuals undergoing complex medical detox programs, those who have significant issues with mental illnesses that require hospitalization, or those who have significant issues that need intensive medical treatment.
+Inpatient rehab units are often used for individuals undergoing complex medical detox programs, those who have significant issues with mental illnesses that require hospitalization, or those who have major health issues that need intensive medical treatment.
 In these programs, the person remains in the medical unit 24 hours a day.

 Partial Hospitalization Programs

-A sort of middle ground between inpatient units and residential units is a partial hospitalization program.
+A sort of middle ground between inpatient treatment programs and residential programs is at the partial hospitalization program.

-In a partial hospitalization program, the client will typically live in a facility with other clients who are being treated for substance use issues, but they will live on the campus of a hospital or very close to a hospital where they can receive immediate medical attention if they need it.
+In a partial hospitalization program, the client will typically live in a facility with other clients who are being treated for substance use issues.
+They live on the campus of a hospital or very close to a hospital where they can receive immediate medical attention if they need it.
 They do not stay in the hospital or clinic, but they are close enough where they can access those facilities very quickly.

 It is unusual for just one physician to address all the needs of a complex situation where a person has a medical condition, another psychological disorder, and a comorbid substance use disorder.
 Instead, the trend in medicine and therapy now is to rely on specialists who have intensive training in one or just a few areas to address specific issues.